kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 table_map[table_name] = create_table(table_name)
 ```

-DO use mypy and pyright type checkers to statically type check your client library code.
+- Do use mypy and pyright type checkers to statically type check your client library code.
-DO add type hints directly to the source code - stub files should not be necessary unless used for third-party libraries or extension modules.
+- Do use [black](https://pypi.org/project/black/) to format type annotations.
+- Do add type hints directly to the source code.
+If you think you need to use stub files, check with the architects.
+Note that with stub files, type checking will only work for _users_ of the stub, but won't type check the code itself.
-DO mark your client library package to distribute type hints according to [PEP 561](https://peps.python.org/pep-0561/).
+- Do mark your client library package to distribute type hints according to [PEP 561](https://peps.python.org/pep-0561/).
-DO use the latest typing features available.
+- Do use the latest typing features available.
 If not supported by older versions of Python, consider taking a dependency and importing from `typing-extensions`.

 ```python
 # from typing import TypedDict Python >3.8
 from typing_extensions import TypedDict
 ```

+### Importing types

+- Do use user-defined types in type hints.
+- Do import types from `typing`, `typing_extensions`, `collections`, and `collections.abc`.
+Note that indexing support for generic collection types from `collections.abc` is only supported on Python 3.9+.
-DO NOT import types from `typing` or `typing-extensions` under a `typing.TYPE_CHECKING` block.
-You can import other types under TYPE_CHECKING to avoid a circular import or import a type which is only needed in type annotations and is otherwise costly to load at runtime.
+- Do not import regular type hints under a `typing.TYPE_CHECKING` block.
+You may use `TYPE_CHECKING` to fix a circular import or avoid importing a type only needed in type annotations that is otherwise costly to load at runtime.

 ```python
 from typing import TYPE_CHECKING